-Section 67.
+Section 69.
 Completion of Projects.
-PURCHASER shall complete the projects in the preceding section as follows:
+PURCHASER shall complete the project(s) in the preceding section as follows:

 After commencement of project work on a road section, complete all projects on that section prior to log hauling, unless otherwise approved in writing by STATE.
-Right-of-way logs may be removed from the road section before completion.